Tarski's Theorem, Supermodular Games, and the Complexity of Equilibria: Introduction

 \item Tarski's theorem further asserts that there is a greatest and a least fixed point, and these fixed points are especially useful in the economic applications of the result (see for example \cite{MR90}).
-It is not hard to see, however, that finding these fixed points is {\bf NP}-hard, and takes $\Omega(dN)$ time in the black box model (see Proposition \ref{lfp:hard}).
+It is not hard to see, however, that finding these fixed points is \NP-hard, and takes $\Omega(dN)$ time in the black box model (see Proposition \ref{lfp:hard}).

-\item In terms of complexity classes, the problem {\sc Tarski} is obviously in the class {\bf TFNP} of total function (total search) problems.
+\item In terms of complexity classes, the problem $\Tarski{}$ is obviously in the class \TFNP{} of total function (total search) problems.
 But where exactly?
 We show (Theorem \ref{thm:tarski-in-pls}) that it belongs in the class \PLS{} of local optimum search problems.

-\item Surprisingly, {\sc Tarski} is also in the class $P^\PPAD$ of problems reducible to a Brouwer fixed point problem (Theorem \ref{thm:tarski-in-P-to-PPAD}), and thus, by the known fact that the class $\PPAD$ is closed under polynomial time Turing reductions (\cite{BussJohnson12}) it is in $\PPAD$ (Corollary \ref{cor:tarski-in-PPAD}).
+\item Surprisingly, $\Tarski{}$ is also in the class $\FP^\PPAD$ of search problems polynomial-time Turing reducible to a Brouwer fixed point problem (Theorem \ref{thm:tarski-in-P-to-PPAD}), and thus, by the known fact (\cite{BussJohnson12}) that the class $\PPAD$ is closed under P-time Turing reductions $\Tarski{}$ is in $\PPAD$ (Corollary \ref{cor:tarski-in-PPAD}).
 This result presents a heretofore unsuspected connection between two main sources of equilibrium results in economics.

 \item {\em Supermodular games} \cite{Topkis79,MR90,Topkis98} --- or games with strategic complementarities --- comprise a large and important class of economic models, with complete lattices as strategy spaces, in which a player's best response is a monotone function (or monotone correspondence) of the other player's strategies.
 They always have pure Nash equilibria due to Tarski's theorem.
-We show that finding an equilibrium for a supermodular game with (discrete) Euclidean grid strategy spaces is essentially computationally equivalent to the problem of finding a Tarski fixed point of a monotone map (Proposition \ref{prop:supmod-to-tarski-reduct} and Theorem \ref{mon-to-sup}).
+We show that finding an equilibrium for a supermodular game with (discrete) Euclidean grid strategy spaces, under a succinct representation of a best response function, is essentially computationally equivalent to the problem of finding a Tarski fixed point of a monotone map (Proposition \ref{prop:supmod-to-tarski-reduct} and Theorem \ref{mon-to-sup}).
 If there are two players and one of them has a one-dimensional strategy space, we show that a Nash equilibrium can be found in logarithmic time (in the size of the strategy spaces).